winnga/CVD_JACC/README.md

 Description: These code files create the visualizations seen in the 2023 JACC Almanac.
 These files ingest data from the GBD, which can be found on the GHDx.
+Files from previous years of the Almanac can be found in the /Archive directory.
 Find specific file details below:

 Jacc_prod_code_GLOBAL_2023_ghdx.R - creates visualizations for the global 2-pager